JacquelineEEE/Predicting-Home-Prices/README.md

 # Predicting Home Prices

-This project allowed an opportunity to utilize a `linear regression model` to predict home prices.
+This project allowed an opportunity to utilize a `regression model` to predict home prices.

 ### Process: